Montenegro Real Estate 2026: Are Prices at Peak or Still Climbing?

 4. Pre-Accession Positioning

-New developments are increasingly aligned with EU regulatory standards ahead of accession.
+Similarly, new developments are increasingly aligned with EU regulatory standards ahead of accession.

 This is creating a two-tier market: